harness/developer-hub/docs/platform/triggers/triggers-reference.md

 For the **Custom** payload type, you must create a secure token and add it to your custom Git provider.
 Whenever you regenerate a secure token, any preceding tokens become invalid, and you must update your Git provider with the new token.

 :::important
-The size of the payload supported by Harness for free, team, and enterprise accounts are 16MB.
+The size of the payload supported by Harness for Free, Team, and Enterprise accounts are 16MB.
 :::

 ### Connector